-Figure 5.
-Plots of $\ln (w'')$ or $\ln (w')$ , the natural log of the dimensionless downward speed of the T' = 0.9 isotherm at x' = 0, versus dimensionless time, t' or t'', for the four convective instabilities profiled in Fig. 4.
-Time is non-dimensionalized using (11) in (a), indicated by double primes, and by (29) in (b), indicated by single primes.
-Thus, (b) scales rates with 'available buoyancy', but (a) does not.
-For each value of r, the symbols represent output from finite element calculations, and lines represent linear fits to the initial slope, the value of which is the dimensionless growth rate, q' or q''.
-The growth rates scaled by 'available buoyancy' are nearly independent of r, showing that this scaling accounts for the temperature dependence of viscosity.
-The large symbols indicate the times for which temperature profiles of the instability are given in Fig. 4.
+Figure 2.5: Plots of $\ln(w'')$ or $\ln(w')$, the natural log of the dimensionless downward speed of the T' = 0.9 isotherm at x' = 0, versus dimensionless time, t' or t", for the four convective instabilities profiled in Figure 2.4.
+Time is nondimensionalized using (2.11) in (a), indicated by double primes, and by (2.29) in (b), indicated by single primes.
+Thus, (b) scales rates with "available buoyancy," but (a) does not.
+For each value of r, the symbols represent output from finite element calculations, and lines represent linear fits to the initial slope, the value of which is the dimensionless growth rate, q' or q".
+The growth rates scaled by "available buoyancy" are nearly independent of r, showing that this scaling accounts for the temperature dependence of viscosity.
+The big symbols indicate the times for which temperature profiles of the instability are given in Figure 2.4.